adamwiggins/clockwork/README.md

 Using a queueing system which doesn't require that your full application be loaded is preferable, because the clock process can keep a tiny memory footprint.
-If you're using DJ or Resque, however, you can go ahead and load your full application enviroment, and use per-event blocks to call DJ or Resque enqueue methods.
+If you're using DJ or Resque, however, you can go ahead and load your full application environment, and use per-event blocks to call DJ or Resque enqueue methods.
 For example, with DJ/Rails:

     require 'config/boot'